 Update 2: Google has reportedly told the Wall Street Journal that the app in question is a carpooling app created by one of its engineers for Google employees.
 It is said to be unrelated to Google’s self-driving car.

 Uber, the app-based car service in which Google is an investor, is about to announce a new investment into building its own fleet of driverless vehicles, according to a report from TechCrunch.
 Although the specific details are unclear at this point, the report comes just as news breaks that Google is developing its own ride-sharing app that could be a possible competitor to Uber.
+Bloomberg reports Google has informed Uber it’s developing a possibly competitive app and that Uber employees even have “screenshots of what appears to be a Google ride-sharing app that is currently being used by Google employees.”

 The announcement from Uber is set to include hires of a number of experts in the field including talent from Carnegie Mellon University’s Robotics Institute.
 The report says Uber plans to develop “the core technology, the vehicles, and associated infrastructure at this Pittsburgh facility,” although there’s no mention of any possible Google involvement.